 The BCC has a feature known as the “Quick Background Check.”
 At the beginning of the screening process, and before any cost is incurred, the employer can access public registries 1 through 4 above to determine if any disqualifiers are on record which may influence the decision to hire.

 A unique aspect of the BCC is the “Rap-back” process.
-The Rap-back will alert investigative staff of convictions and potential disqualifiers of employees in the BCC system going forward.
+The Rap-back will alert investigative staff of arrest and potential disqualifiers of employees in the BCC system going forward.
 In order for the Rap-back to include those “Grandfathered” employees hired prior to the original statute (July 1, 2001 for Home Care, March 31, 1999 for all other providers), they will be fingerprinted to obtain the SBI number.
 However, no criminal background check will be completed.

 Use of the BCC is mandatory as of March/April 2013.
 After September 30, 2013, there will be a user fee for employers using the system.
 Funds received will cover the ongoing upkeep and maintenance of the system.